 Differences in the distribution of types of epithelia across the anatomical regions of the mouse nasal cavity were observed; these regional differences were not influenced by the CF genotype (data not shown).
-From the vestibulum nasi to the mid-proximal portion along the dorsal nasal concha (Supplemental Figure 1A), the epithelium was predominantly olfactory (Supplemental Figure 1B), with small regions of lightly keratinized squamous epithelium restricted to the nostril opening regions (Supplemental Figure 1C), and transitional epithelium lining the lateral wall (Supplemental Figure 1D).
-Proceeding caudally to the middle nasal concha, the phylogenetic equivalent of the human middle turbinate [15], progressive transition from olfactory to respiratory ciliated epithelia was found (Supplemental Figure 1E).
-The nasal PD catheter was usually located at 4-6 mm distance from the mouse nostril in the middle nasal concha.
-When, at the end of nasal PD measurements, a focal nasal lesion (~0.25 mm; corresponding to the OD of the nasal PD probe) was intentionally produced by exerting a light pressure of the probe against the distal wall of the middle concha, a respiratory epithelium with ciliated cells was found at this site (Figure 1A).
-In the posterior region lining the perpendicular plate of the ethmoidal bone and corresponding to the ethmoidal concha, the phylogenetic equivalent of the human superior turbinate [15], ciliated respiratory epithelium was mostly found (Figure 1B).
+From the vestibulum nasi to the mid-proximal portion along the dorsal nasal concha (supplementary Figure 1A), the epithelium was predominantly olfactory (supplementary Figure 1B), with small regions of lightly keratinised squamous epithelium restricted to the nostril opening regions (supplementary Figure 1C), and transitional epithelium lining the lateral wall (supplementary Figure 1D).
+Proceeding caudally to the middle nasal concha, the phylogenetic equivalent of the human middle turbinate [15], progressive transition from olfactory to respiratory ciliated epithelia was found (supplementary Figure 1E).
+The nasal PD catheter was usually located at 4-6 mm from the nostril in the middle nasal concha.
+When, at the end of nasal PD measurements, a focal nasal lesion (~0.25 mm; corresponding to the outside diameter of the nasal PD probe) was intentionally produced by exerting light pressure of the probe against the distal wall of the middle concha, a respiratory epithelium with ciliated cells was found at this site (fig. 1a).
+In the posterior region lining the perpendicular plate of the ethmoidal bone and corresponding to the ethmoidal concha, the phylogenetic equivalent of the human superior turbinate [15], mostly ciliated respiratory epithelium was found (fig. 1b).
 In the most distal portions of the nasal cavity, close to the olfactory bulb, regions with predominant olfactory epithelium were also found.